Improve and Upgrade Your Home's Energy Efficiency

 With a bit of forethought and planning, any Irish home - no matter what year it was built in - can be made more energy efficient to the benefit of your back pocket and the environment.

-With the Programme for Government promoting zero energy buildings and green living practices to help meet Ireland's 2030 emissions targets, modern Irish construction standards require greater energy efficiency in new builds, but older houses can also be upgraded to improve their respective energy performance.
-Currently there are over half a million Irish Homes that would benefit significantly from an energy upgrade and the most recent Retrofit Pilot Scheme launched by the SEAI is targeting a minimum B2 BER Rating, more realistic for older homes.
+With the Programme for Government promoting zero-energy buildings and green living practices to help meet Ireland's 2030 emissions targets, modern Irish construction standards require greater energy efficiency in new builds, but older houses can also be upgraded to improve their respective energy performance.
+Currently, there are over half a million Irish Homes that would benefit significantly from an energy upgrade and the most recent Retrofit Pilot Scheme launched by the SEAI is targeting a minimum B2 BER Rating, more realistic for older homes.

 An energy-efficient home should have a high energy rating.
 This means that a home should be properly insulated as well as airtight.
 It should have high-efficiency heating and cooling equipment that help to keep the utility bills low.
 Such a home should also be outfitted with low-flow accessories to lower water consumption and water heating costs.
-Those living in this home should keep the inside temperatures reasonable, manage electricity properly as well as buy energy-saving products such as LED bulbs and A rated appliances.
+Those living in this home should keep the inside temperatures reasonable, manage electricity properly as well as buy energy-saving products such as LED bulbs and A-rated appliances.

 All the efficient features of an energy-saving home usually work together to lower energy consumption.
 Moreover, such a home is environmentally friendly.
 The sources of energy should reduce greenhouse gas emissions and also shrink the home's carbon footprint.
 Greenhouse gases have been at the forefront of climate change.

-Successive Irish governments, prominent business organisations and sustainably-minded citizens and community groups have been championing the use of renewable energy sources in recent years, which entail low to zero greenhouse gas emissions.
+Successive Irish governments, prominent business organisations, sustainably-minded citizens and community groups have been championing the use of renewable energy sources in recent years, which entail low to zero greenhouse gas emissions.
 Hence, an energy-efficient home should conserve the environment and it's a responsibility of those within Irish society to develop a greater sense of awareness on how our activity affects the environment.

 Energy efficient, smart home owners ordinarily utilise a programmable thermostat to regulate their heating and cooling operations during the night and at times when they are away from home.
-Bord Gais Energy can help you to upgrade your home to an energy-efficient one and start reaping the benefits today.
+Bord Gais Energy can help you upgrade your home to an energy-efficient one and start reaping the benefits today.

 An energy-efficient home's fixtures and upgrades usually show the commitment to add resale value.
 Upgraded windows and doors, as well as highly efficient lighting and appliances, not only save a home's energy but also add value to it.
 Energy upgrades should also entail investing in renewable energy resources such as solar and wind that can pay off for years to come.
 Adopting the use of solar energy will save energy for a home, reduce emissions, and add significant value.
 The Government has committed to a Microgeneration scheme as part of part of Ireland's Climate Action Plan stating that excess energy produced by households & businesses will be compensated with a Renewable Energy Feed In Tariff (REFIT) for every kilowatt of green energy currently sent back to the national grid.